bigin/ItemManager_2.0/README.md

 ### What applications can be realized with the ItemManager ###
-The ItemManager is particularly well suited for the development of any software of sufficient size and complexity, but for small-sized data volumes, depending on the memory and server performance.
+The ItemManager is particularly well suited for the development of any software of sufficient size and complexity, but depending on the memory and server performance for small-sized data volumes.

 ### Requirements ###